Declaring a Major

 Interdisciplinary Major

 Highly qualified students may design an interdisciplinary major, focused on a topic not available as a regular major.
 The interdisciplinary major consists of courses offered by two or more departments, for a minimum of 42 hours.
-Students submit a proposal outlining the nature of the major, a list of courses to be included, evidence of a comparable major at another university, if available, and letters from at least two relevant faculty members supporting the proposal, one of whom must agree to be the student’s primary adviser.
+Students submit a proposal outlining the nature of the major, a list of courses to be included, evidence of a comparable major at another university, if available, and letters from at least two relevant faculty members supporting the proposal, one of whom must agree to be the student’s primary advisor.
 The interdisciplinary major may be declared after the student completes 40 hours, however planning for the major should begin as early as possible.
 A second major may not be declared.
 A minor may be declared; however, courses used in the interdisciplinary major may not also meet requirements in the minor.
-Students are required to complete an independent senior project, approved and reviewed by the adviser and readers from participating departments.
+Students are required to complete an independent senior project, approved and reviewed by the advisor and readers from participating departments.
 Proposals are reviewed by the Open Curriculum Committee.
 Visit the interdisciplinary major website for more details.

 Interdisciplinary Minors